-My friend Dr Vinay Dabholkar talks about the Current practices being followed for Innovation in his blog post.
-Vinay is somone I really respect for his knowledge and his openness to hear the contrary views.
-In fact he sometimes seeks those views to validate or fine tune his own.
+My friend Dr. Vinay Dabholkar talks about the Current practices being followed for Innovation in his blog post.
+Vinay is someone I really respect for his knowledge and his openness to hear the contrary views.
+In fact, he sometimes seeks those views to validate or fine-tune his own.

 This what I think of his views in this particular post:

 - You need to be very clear of the objective of the innovation initiative in the organization: Is it to make people participate?
-Is it to get some focussed results / ideas that organization can use?
-Is it to prepare ground for the future innovations?
+Is it to get some focused results/ideas that the organization can use?
+Is it to prepare the ground for future innovations?
 It is t create a culture of Innovation?
 While you may say all of them, but I think you need to choose the focus.

 - A big gap that I see is the enabling gap – people are asked to give ideas, without being enabled to do so.
-They are not made to think ideas that are relevant to business, not trained on how to present your ideas, how to do business evaluation of their own ideas.
-Most people, specially in the IT industry need to be trained on business thinking, as being technocrats it is not required to do so in their regular jobs.
-Addressing these issues is a part of creating a nurturing environment where if I have an idea, there are systems, processes and resources available to me to take it to a level where organization can actually use it.
+They are not made to think about ideas that are relevant to business, not trained on how to present your ideas, how to do a business evaluation of their own ideas.
+Most people, especially in the IT industry need to be trained in business thinking, as being technocrats it is not required to do so in their regular jobs.
+Addressing these issues is a part of creating a nurturing environment where if I have an idea, there are systems, processes, and resources available to me to take it to a level where an organization can actually use it.